 "But, just for the hell of it: Ariel lives in a warm coral reef, the biota around her implies she is not of European descent," Coward continues.
 "White skin and bright red hair would also be a dead giveaway to predators.
 With that in mind, looking at other aquatic mammals, Ariel is comparatively malnourished.
 A real mermaid would probably be a large tan-skinned creature with plenty of blubber, hairless and sleek with paddle-like flippers!"

-"You see, bad science can be used to argue any point you wish to make," he adds.
+"You see, bad science can be used to argue any point you wish to make," he added.
 "I've just made the case for Ariel to be cast as a manatee."

 As well as dodgy science, some people argued that the casting of a black actor went against traditional folklore.
 However, as Sacha points out in this excellent Twitter thread, mermaid folklore has long existed around the world, and like all folklore, is a mirror held up to each society, hence the portrayal of these mythical creatures with a variety of skin colors, fish parts, and powers long before she was a singing white redhead in 1989.